JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/amazon_warehouse.md

 ## Theory

 This exercise is a motion planning problem.
-Motion planning is a  Jderobot Academy already has [an exercise dedicated for this](http://jderobot.github.io/RoboticsAcademy/exercises/AutonomousCars/global_navigation/), which I'd definitely recommend the readers to check it out, so the challenge in this exercise isn't to implement a motion planning algorithm but learning to use the [OMPL](https://ompl.kavrakilab.org/) (Open Motion Planning Library) for our purpose.
+Jderobot Academy already has [an exercise dedicated for this](http://jderobot.github.io/RoboticsAcademy/exercises/AutonomousCars/global_navigation/), which I'd definitely recommend the readers to check it out, so the challenge in this exercise isn't to implement a motion planning algorithm but learning to use the [OMPL](https://ompl.kavrakilab.org/) (Open Motion Planning Library) for our purpose.

 ### [Open Motion Planning Library](https://ompl.kavrakilab.org/)